Skip to content

 The claims, which generally precede lawsuits, were filed with the Victim Compensation and Government Claims Board.
 In the simple, two-page forms, Ms Dugard, her two girls and her mother, Terry Probyn, all cite ”various lapses by Corrections Department” and claim ”psychological, physical and emotional” damages, a spokesman for the board, Jon Myers, said.

 They list no figure for damages, but ticked a box indicating they exceed $US25,000 ($28,000).
-State law requires personal injury claims to be filed within six months of an ”incident”.
+State law requires personal injury compensation claims to be filed within six months of an ”incident”.

 Authorities learnt on August 26, 2009, of Ms Dugard’s identity and that she and the two girls fathered by Phillip Garrido had been living in a hidden backyard compound.